k-rns/workshop_data_reuse/_episodes/02b_erddap_catalog_search.md

 ---
-title: "Exploring the ERDDAP data catalog"
+title: "Finding data in the ERDDAP data catalog"
 teaching: 10
 exercises: 0
 questions:
+- "How do I search for data in ERDDAP?"
-- "What is open data?"
+- "What information does a dataset hold?"
+- "How can I subset a dataset?"
-- "What is ERDDAP?"
+- "How do I make a graph in ERDDAP?"
-- "Why is ERDDAP important for data reuse?"
 objectives:
 - "Understand all the different factors for reusing online data with ERDDAP"
 keypoints: